Uzbeks: Origins

 The modern Uzbek language is largely derived from the Chagatai language which gained prominence in the Timurid Empire.
 The position of Chagatai (and later Uzbek) was further strengthened after the fall of the Timurids and the rise of the Shaybanid Uzbek Khaqanate that finally shaped the Turkic language and identity of modern Uzbeks, while the unique grammatical and phonetical features of the Uzbek language as well as the modern Uzbek culture reflect the more ancient Iranian roots of the Uzbek people.

-When the Shaybanids – originally Kipchak-speaking nomads – conquered Transoxiana (present-day Uzbekistan) in the 16th century, their elite designation "Uzbek" became an ethnic label for the entire region's Turkic-speaking population, including non-Kipchaks.

-The majority of the population were Karluk-speaking Turks (closely related to the Uyghurs) and Chagatais (the urban population of the Timurid Empire).
-The Shaybanid Kipchak-speaking Uzbeks, who were a minority, assimilated with the Karluk majority and eventually adopted the Karluk language, which developed into modern Uzbek.
+When the Shaybanids – originally Kipchak-speaking Uzbek nomads – conquered Transoxiana (present-day Uzbekistan) in the 16th century and proclaimed the establishment of Khanate of Bukhara, the Shaybanids faced a huge issue, as they were minorities ruling a majority of the population that were Karluk-speaking Turks (closely related to the Uyghurs) and Chagatais (the urban population of the Timurid Empire).
+The Shaybanids then opted to assimilate with the Karluk majority and eventually adopted the Karluk language; since the 17th century, their elite designation "Uzbek", inherited by the Janid dynasty, also became an ethnic label for the entire region's Turkic-speaking population, enabled the Uzbeks to proclaim themselves heirs of the Timurid civilisation and reconcile with the Timurid-ruling Mughal Empire in India, dissipating any earlier link with the Kipchaks.

 Today, approximately 85–90% of Uzbeks speak a Karluk dialect, while minorities in Khorezm and Surxondaryo retain Kipchak or Oghuz dialects.

-Although the Timurids were historically enemies of the early Uzbeks, they are now considered part of the Uzbek cultural heritage by Majority of Uzbeks, because:
+Although the Timurids were historically enemies of the early Uzbeks, they are both now considered parts of the Uzbek cultural heritage by Majority of Uzbeks, because: